learnlatex/learnlatex.github.io/en/help.md

 The course consists of 15 core lessons reached from the table of contents on the [home page](/).

-Each lesson has a link to one associated lesson on the same subject that goes in to greater depth.
+Each lesson has a link to one associated lesson on the same subject that goes into greater depth.
 It should be possible to work through all 15 lessons _without_  reading the additional lessons.

 ## Running the examples